darkoverlordofdata/doran-dark/readme.md

     make
     ./unit

+### example

+a port of the breakout game from learnopengl.com

 ## Why?
 > "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off" -- Bjarne Stroustrup